c0rvidkn1ght/c0rvidkn1ght/README.md

 https://en.pronouns.page/@Elliot._.Dice

+**TAGS**

+DNI - Do not interact

+DNIUF - Do Not Interact unless friends

+DNIUCF - Do Not Interact Unless Close Friends

+DNCOVER - Do Not Cover

+DNT - Do Not Touch

+DNTI/DNTInspo - Do not take inspiration (Getting inspired off of me, mainly all the time)

+DNCopy - Do not copy (ALL THE TIME)

+-UTF/UP - Unless partner/ Unless Theyfriend (they go by they/them) (DNIUP, DNTUP, etc)

+-UF -Unless Friends (You'll find this at the end of some abreveations like DNIUF or DNTUF)

+-UID - Unless I do

+SV - Semi Verbal

+NV - Nonverbal

+WTI/W2I - Whisper to Interact (mainly always offtab or afk, this will ensure the chance I answer you!

+SVUF - Semi verbal unless friends

+NVUF - Nonverbal Unless Friends

+IWC - Interact with caution (Bad mood or something bad happened, or both)

+IWCare - Interact with care (Same thing here)

 **I LOVE BEING GIVEN PARTY POPPERS BTW!!!
 (PONYTOWN) I LOVE PARTY POPPERS SMM**

 ![Screenshot 2025-04-08 2 30 25 PM](https://github.com/user-attachments/assets/edff4276-1b2d-4df9-833c-9868e420fe42)